top of page

 ‘Literacy’ covers the teaching of reading, writing and speaking.

 It is taught not only thorough specific lessons, but is also a huge part of the culture of the school.
 There are regular reading, handwriting, spelling, punctuation and grammar lessons.
-The creative curriculum ensures that all knowledge and skills can then be applied with purpose and enjoyment.
+The creative curriculum ensures that all knowledge and skills can then be applied with purpose and enjoyment

 Reading

-Our Aim is to create a passionate reading community.
+Our aim is to create a passionate reading community, creating the will alongside the skill.

 Parents and Reading

 We recommend that parents listen to their children read regularly, as well as reading books to them for enjoyment.
-Coffee mornings share information on how we teach reading.
+Coffee mornings and workshops share information on how we teach reading.
 Book bags are changed regularly.

 Please download the following resources to assist you at home with supporting your child to read: